-In support of these requirements, the subgrantee shall provide a quarterly time certification for employees who are paid from this Highway Safety Program Grant.
-For your convenience a form is provided on the Highway Safety Website. https://highwaysafety.utah.gov/law-enforcement-forms/
+In support of these requirements, the subgrantee shall provide a quarterly or monthly time certification for employees who are paid from this Highway Safety Program Grant.
+For your convenience a form is provided on the Highway Safety Website.
+Click on the GEARS tab, and can be found under Forms.